Luracast/Restler/README.md

 --------

 * No Learning Curve
-* Light weight
+* Lightweight
 * Flexible
 * Highly Customizable
 * Many Examples that can be tried on your localhost to get started
-* Supports HTTP request methods HEAD, GET, POST, PUT, DELETE, OPTIONS and PATCH via header or request parameter (method)
+* Supports HTTP request methods HEAD, GET, POST, PUT, DELETE, OPTIONS and PATCH via the header or request parameter (method)
 * Supports both RESTful and Pragmatic REST API Design
 * Clients can use X-HTTP-Method-Override header, supports Cross Origin Resource Sharing and JSONP